 Treatment: Address the underlying cause of dilated pupils.

-The pupil is the black slit/circular shape you see in the middle of the cat’s iris (the coloured part).
-The of the pupil is to control the amount of light entering the eye.
+The pupil is the black slit/circular shape you see in the middle of the cat’s iris (the coloured part of the eye).
+The role of the pupil is to control the amount of light entering the eye.
 It does this by dilating (becoming large) and constricting (becoming small/slit-like).
-So, in poor light, the pupil will be dilated, to let in as much available light as possible, when it’s bright, the pupil will be small, to reduce the amount of light entering the eye.

-Emotions also play a role in the size of the pupils, when a cat is angry or aggravated the pupils constrict when it is happy or frightened, they dilate.
+Emotions also play a role in pupil size, when a cat is angry or aggravated the pupils constrict when it is happy or frightened, they dilate.

-Dilated pupils can also be a symptom of an underlying problem.
+We have already mentioned that the pupils dilate in low light and also during times of stress, anger or fear.
+In both situations, the pupils should constrict either when light increases or when the cat has calmed down.
+Permanently dilated pupils can be a symptom of an underlying problem.
 One or both pupils may be affected, when only one pupil is affected, the condition is known as anisocoria.
-Some conditions which can cause the pupils to remain dilated include:

 Insulinoma – Tumour of the pancreas which causes it to produce too much insulin.

-Certain drugs and medications can have an effect on the functioning of the pupil.
+Certain drugs and medications (ADD medications which contain amphetamine and methylphenidate, atropine eye drops) can have an effect on the functioning of the pupil.

 Poisoning such as snake bite or tick bite.

-Retinal detachment – High blood pressure is the most common cause of retinal detachment in cats, taurine deficiency used to be a cause, but this is extremely rare now.
+Retinal detachment – High blood pressure is the most common cause of retinal detachment in cats, taurine deficiency used to be a cause, but this rare in cats who are fed a commercial diet.
 Other causes include glaucoma, certain infections (histoplasmosis), certain poisons which can lead to bleeding behind the pupil, and eventually retinal detachment.